 Aires in Europe in winter

-Aires stay open all year, unless they're closed for maintenance or due to heavy snow (or the roads close to them being closed.)
+Many Aires in France and Europe stay open all year, unless they’re closed for maintenance or due to heavy snow (or the roads close to them being closed.)

 Still, there are enough of them that if you only want to stay somewhere for a night or two as you’re travelling through, they make the perfect stop.